ivanNovikau/QSVT_framework/README.md

 For `qsp`, the angles can be calculated by the following code: https://github.com/microsoft/Quantum-NC/tree/main/src/simulation/qsp

 For `qsvt`, the angles can be calculated by the following code: https://github.com/qsppack/QSPPACK

+The framework does not create the `.tex` description of the corresponding circuits and subcircuits, but only some `.circuit` files if `flag_circuit true` in the `.qsp` file.
+By default, `flag_circuit false`.
+It is highly recommended to keep `flag_circuit false` since the size of the resulting `.circuit` files for a whole QSVT (QSP) circuit might be of dozens of GB.

+To produce the `.tex` files for the QSVT circuit, one needs to create the `.circuit` files and then use the `qc_circuit` program to create the `.tex` files.

+Remark: the framework does not produce the `.circuit` files of the block-encoded matrix (described in the `.oracle` files) even if `flag_circuit true`.
+To create the `.circuit` and `.tex` files of the `.oracle` circuits, one should use the `oracletool`.

 ## References
 1. QSP for simulating cold plasma waves: https://arxiv.org/abs/2112.06086<br>